LGN520/farreach-public/docs/run.md

 	+ `sudo apt-get install hugepages`
 	+ `sudo hugeadm --thp-never`
 	+ `cat /sys/kernel/mm/transparent_hugepage/enabled` to check
+- Compile code
+	+ Under main client (i.e., the first physical client dl11), enter directory of method/
+		* `bash remotescripts/makeremotefiles` to make C/C++ code including switchos, controller, and server
+	+ Under each Tofino OS, enter directory of method/tofino/ (or method/tofino-spine/ and method/tofino-leaf/)
+		* `bash compile.sh` (NOTE: if we have already compiled for all methods, we do NOT need to run this command unless we change in-switch implementation)
+	+ Under each physical client, enter directory of ycsb/
+		* For each method, `mvn -pl site.ycsb:method-binding -am clean package`

 ## Normal running

 - Launch switch and switchos
 	+ Single-switch testbed (i.e., bf1)
 		+ (1) Create a terminal to login a Tofino OS, and enter directory of method/tofino/
-			* `bash compile.sh` (NOTE: as we have already compiled for all methods, we do NOT need to run this command unless we change in-switch implementation)
 			* `bash start_switch.sh`
 		+ (2) Create another terminal to login the same Tofino OS, and enter directory of method/
 			* `bash localscripts/launchswitchostestbed.sh` to configure data plane and launch corresponding switchos processes